Garlic Fermented Hot Sauce

 7. If you prefer a smoother hot sauce, strain sauce and discard solids.

-9. Hot sauce is ready.
-Store on counter or in refrigerator.
+8. Hot sauce is ready.
+Store in refrigerator for up to 1 year.

-Food prep gloves will protect skin from the mixes spicy heat.
-This recipe also works well with other Frontier Co-op dried chili peppers
+Food prep gloves will protect skin from the mix's spicy heat.
+This recipe also works well with other Frontier Co-op dried chili peppers.